CALL (800) 863-5312 TO SPEAK WITH A NEW MEXICO SPINAL CORD INJURY LAWYER TODAY

 TYPES OF COMPENSATION FOR SPINAL CORD INJURY CLAIMS

-If the accident which resulted in the spinal cord injury occurred as a result of someone else’s negligent, reckless, or intentional actions, the victim may be able to file a claim against the at-fault party to pursue damages for such costs.
-For instance, if you were rear-ended by a distracted driver and suffered a spinal cord injury as a result of the collision, you may be able to recover monetary damages from the other driver by filing a claim against him or her.
+If the accident which resulted in the spinal cord injury occurred as a result of someone else’s actions, the victim may be able to file a claim against the at-fault party to pursue damages for such costs.
+For instance, if you were rear-ended by a distracted driver and suffered a spinal cord injury as a result of the collision, you may be able to recover monetary damages from the other driver by filing a claim against them.

 The type and amount of damages that may be awarded to a spinal cord injury victim vary depending on the facts and circumstances of the case.
 Generally speaking, such damages can be separated into three categories: economic damages, non-economic damages, and punitive damages.